teuben/dc2019/scripts4paper/DC_pars.md

        endchan   = 39  #None  #   end-value of the SD image channel range you want to cut out

 If specsetup = ``INTpar``, the cut-out-channel inputs are ignored.
-In ``mode='mfs'``  , ``specsetup`` is set to ``nt1`` meaning the number of Taylor terms for mtmfs-clean. an mfs-clean corresponds then to a mtmfs-clean with nterms=1.
+In ``mode='mfs'``  , ``specsetup`` is set to ``nt1`` meaning the number of Taylor terms for mtmfs-clean.
+An mfs-clean corresponds then to a mtmfs-clean with nterms=1.
 Currently, mfs is the only continuum mode offered and ``nt1`` is only inserted for the name without any effect on the tclean parameters.
+Any accidental channel setup is ignored in this mode.

 ### multiscale